What Are Institutional Investors?

-Types of Institutional Investors
+Institutional Investors Explained

 Type #1 – Hedge Funds

-This type of Institutional Investors are investment funds that pool in money from various investors and invest on their behalf.
-They are usually structured as limited partnerships with the fund manager acting as the General Partner and the investors acting as Limited Partners.
+This type of Institutional Investors is investment funds that pool in money from various investors and invest on their behalf.
+They are usually structured as limited partnerships with the fund manager acting as the General PartnerGeneral PartnerA general partner (GP) refers to the private equity firm responsible for managing a private equity fund.
+The private equity firm acts as a GP, and the external investors are limited partners (LPs). and the investors acting as Limited Partners.
 The distinctive features of hedge funds are that there is no limit imposed by the regulators on the usage of leverage.

-Also, they invest mostly in Liquid Assets.
-The most important characteristic of Hedge Funds is that it often takes a long and short position or a hedged position in securities.
+Also, they invest mostly in Liquid AssetsLiquid AssetsLiquid Assets are the business assets that can be converted into cash within a short period, such as cash, marketable securities, and money market instruments.
+They are recorded on the asset side of the company's balance sheet..
+The most important characteristic of the Hedge FundHedge FundA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques. is that it often takes a long and short position or a hedged position in securities.
 They also use numerous other risk management techniques for neutralizing the risk.

 Type #2 – Mutual Funds

 Mutual Funds are well diversified and provide investors protection in case particular security underperforms.
-At the same time, mutual funds charge some fees to every scheme which is deducted from the client’s account.
+At the same time, mutual funds charge some fees to every scheme, which is deducted from the client’s account.

 Type #3 – P/E Funds

-Private Equity funds are pooled investment vehicles with a structure of a Limited Partnership and a fixed term of usually 10 years.
+Private EquityPrivate EquityPrivate equity (PE) refers to a financing approach where companies acquire funds from firms or accredited investors instead of stock markets funds are pooled investment vehicles with a structure of a Limited Partnership and a fixed term of usually ten years.
 These funds provide equity financingEquity FinancingEquity financing is the process of the sale of an ownership interest to various investors to raise funds for business objectives.
 The money raised from the market does not have to be repaid, unlike debt financing which has a definite repayment schedule. to private entities that are unable to raise capital from the public.
 These investments are illiquid in nature.

-P/E funds often indulge in venture capital financing, wherein they provide capital to up and coming entities in which they see the huge hidden potential.
-The minimum investment size with P/E funds is usually high and this option is available to only HNIs.
+P/E funds often indulge in venture capitalVenture CapitalVenture capital (VC) refers to a type of long-term finance extended to startups with high-growth potential to help them succeed exponentially. financing, wherein they provide capital to up and coming entities in which they see the huge hidden potential.
+The minimum investment size with P/E funds is usually high, and this option is available to only HNIs.

 Type #4 – Endowment Funds

-This type of institutional investors is investment pools established by a group of founders or principals for specific needs or for the general operating processes of an entity.
+This type of institutional investor is investment pools established by a group of founders or principals for specific needs or for the general operating processes of an entity.
 They often take the form of Non-Profit Organisations and foundations.

 Type #5 – Insurance Companies

 Insurance Companies also fall under the category of Institutional Investors.
-They collect premiums regularly and the claims are paid often irregularly.
-The premium that they earn needs to be deployed and hence they invest in securities.
+They collect premiums regularly, and the claims are often paid irregularly.
+The premium that they earn needs to be deployed, and hence they invest in securities.

 - Benefits to Individual Investors – Institutional Investors have just pooled investment vehicles wherein a number of investors pool their money to form a large size entity that can invest on their behalf.
 Since not all investors are able to take positions in securities that require large capital commitments, they can enjoy those benefits through institutional investors.
 Also, they have their own teams of highly qualified personnel that study the securities and track the markets.
 They have professional management at every level.
 Individual Investors who lack all these skills get the benefit of highly knowledgeable expert management of their moneyManagement Of Their MoneyMoney management refers to the proper use of money, which includes creating a budget, understanding cash expenses and incomes, tracking the money spent, saving some income for investment and future use, eliminating unnecessary expenses, and keeping track of all items to understand cash spending and generation..

-- Preferential Treatment – Since Institutional Investors can influence the market because of their large size of investments, they get preferential treatment in terms of lower transactions costs, fast execution of their orders, etc. This saves time and money and ultimately benefits the investors who are a part of the investment pool.
+- Preferential Treatment – Since Institutional Investors can influence the market because of their large size of investments, they get preferential treatment in terms of lower transaction costs, fast execution of their orders, etc. This saves time and money and ultimately benefits the investors who are a part of the investment pool.

 - High Dependency – As we mentioned before, Institutional Investors provide large chunks of capital to companies that reduce their dependency on retail investors.
 But at the same time, it increases their dependency on Institutional Investors.
-If they decide to exit a position, it may severely impact the price of that security since market might perceive that as a warning sign.
+If they decide to exit a position, it may severely impact the price of that security since the market might perceive that as a warning sign.